This is surgery to remove part of the penis.

 - The penis will have a surgical dressing covering it.
 This will usually be removed after 2 – 3 days.
 Once it is removed men should be able to have a shower, providing that they have not had a skin graft, they should pat the area dry with a clean towel or gauze and avoid any material that may leave fibres.

 - If a skin graft has been used a waterproof dressing will be left in place usually for 2 weeks.
-Men will not need to stay in hospital for this time as care of the dressings can be managed by a community nurse.
+As the site of the skin graft heals it may cause an unusual odour which can cause alarm but this is us a result of the natural haling process.

 - Any stitches will be dissolvable but may take 4 – 6 weeks to fully disperse.